 EXPLAIN ANALYZE after each change to compare the actual query costs.

 Remember that you cannot go all in for indexing every single attribute because every index slows down insert operations.
+You can also check out my other blog post for a more detailed introduction to using EXPLAIN ANALYZE in PostgreSQL.

 Check database queries optimization results